 Want to know another cool way to free up your brain?

 Fully master the motions of each hand.
 This means: don’t rely on the motions of one hand to tell the other hand want to do.

 You’d be SHOCKED at how common (and damaging) of a problem this can be.

-Guitar Practice Hack #4: Put Process Over Outcome
+Guitar Playing Hack #4: Put Process Over Outcome

 The more you enjoy practicing, the more likely you are to practice consistently.